Gaynor Paynter Transcriber and Copy Editor – a short bio

-I was born on the 21st of March 1975 in Kensington, South Africa, and, with the exception of a few years after I was married in 1996, I’ve lived here my whole life.
+Gaynor Paynter is the person behind Typewrite Transcription, Copy-Editing and Virtual Assistant Services.
+She was born on 21 March 1975 in Kensington, South Africa, and, with the exception of a few years after marrying in 1996, has lived here her whole life.

-I went to school at Leicester Road Primary School and Jeppe Girls High where I matriculated in 1992 with a university exemption and half colours for chess (I was the captain of the chess team and was on the tennis team too).
+She went to Leicester Road Primary School and Jeppe Girls High and matriculated in 1992 with a university exemption and half colours for chess.

-At Rhodes Park in Kensington about 1988I always had an entrepreneurial flair.
-During school I sold artwork through advertising in the Top 40 Music Magazine, for R5 a piece!
-(Lots of drawings of Michael Jackson were done at the time!)
-I also worked part time in the local Checkers.
+Gaynor always had an entrepreneurial flair.
+During school she sold artwork through advertising in the Top 40 Music Magazine, for R5 a piece.

 A lot of firsts

-My first full time job was at a company called KMI in Heriotdale in 1995 where I did reception and admin – and where I was exposed to transcribing for the very first time, transcribing notes made by one of my bosses on a small microcassette recorder!
+Her first full time job was at a company called Kaydee Masterplanners Industries (KMI) in Heriotdale in 1995.
+This involved reception and admin – and exposure to transcribing for the very first time.
+One of her bosses made notes on a small microcassette recorder which she transcribed during the gaps between phone calls and in-person visitors!

 Getting older and getting experience

-The company ran into some difficulty and I was retrenched in the year 2000.
-I advertised to do typing work and did some temp jobs.
-I then fell pregnant with my second son, Brandon – but one employer took me on ‘semi permanently which became permanent’ – at a recruitment company, where I prepared CVs and interviewed candidates.
+Gaynor was retrenched in 2000 and did freelance typing and temp jobs.
+She then fell pregnant with her second son, Brandon – but one employer took her on ‘semi permanently which became permanent’.
+It was at a recruitment company, where she prepared CVs and interviewed candidates.

-By 2005, the internet had progressed enough for me to ‘birth’ Typewrite Transcription and Typing Services CC.
-For three months, I worked at the recruitment company during the day, and on Typewrite by night, all the while with a husband and two little boys.
+By 2005, the internet had progressed enough for Gaynor to ‘birth’ Typewrite Transcription, Copy-Editing and Virtual Assistant Services (Typewrite).
+For three months, she worked at the recruitment company during the day, and on Typewrite by night, all the while with a husband and two little boys.

 The 1st of April 2005 was the first ‘official’ day of Typewrite, although it didn’t come to be registered at CIPRO (now CIPC) until 2009.